josmar-crwdstffng/angular/aio/content/start/index.md

     The application now displays the name and description of each product in the list.
     Notice that the final product does not have a description paragraph.
-    Angular doesn't create the `<p>` element because the product's description property is empty.
+    Angular does not create the `<p>` element because the product's description property is empty.

     <div class="lightbox">